Speaking up about safety at work can help protect you and your workmates.

-You have a right to speak up and say no to unsafe work
+Speak up and say no to unsafe work

 Identifying unsafe conditions

-If you find yourself working in unsafe conditions, it's important that you speak up and report it.
-Unsafe conditions are practices or hazards that can put you in danger both mentally and physically, for example:
+Unsafe working conditions are practices or hazards that can put you in danger, both mentally and physically.
+For example:

-- physical hazards such as slippery floors, falling objects, unguarded machinery, heavy lifting or work with repetitive actions
+Physical hazards such as slippery floors, falling objects, unguarded machinery, heavy lifting or work with repetitive actions.

 Making a report at work